msksfo/udacityFEND-neighborhoodMap/README.md

 ## Offline First
 By using Create React App, the production build is a fully functional, offline-first Progressive Web App. `npm run build` will create a build directory with the production build of your app.

+The service worker is functional on the production build only.
+If you need to test the service worker during development, you can refer to the [Create React App](https://github.com/facebookincubator/create-react-app) documentaion here.

 ## Use the app
 * Click a map marker to see a photo of the site